 Priests for an Apostolic Age Catholic Conference

-We are excited to invite you to our first-ever conference dedicated specifically to equipping priests for apostolic leadership.
+In response to many requests, we are opening our priest conference to deacons.
+We are excited to invite you to our first-ever conference dedicated specifically to equipping priests and deacons for apostolic leadership.
 Join us in Dallas this January for a prayerful, inspiring, and practical experience that will give you vision and tools to recharge your ministry and activate apostolic laity in your community.Register Now

 Learn How to Make Disciples in Your Community at the Priests for an Apostolic Age Catholic ConferencePlay Video

 You know the ache and frustration of trying to reach people outside of the Church with the good news of Jesus.
 You know you can’t do it on your own.
 You need lay people in your community awakened to their vocation.
 More than anyone else, lay people are positioned to reach those outside of the Church or on the fringes of the Church.
 You can equip them to take up this mission.

 Priests for an Apostolic Age will draw hundreds of priests and deacons from both dioceses and religious orders throughout the country.
 You will hear from expert presenters, map-out your apostolic trajectories, connect in clergy small groups, and have time in silence and beautiful liturgies for prayer.

 - Gather in fellowship with other priests and deacons who share apostolic convictions and goals,